 Lists the current Shadow Ministers and their portfolios.
 Also has links to previous ministries.

-Scheduled Sitting Days of the Parliament of Australia for 2012.
+Scheduled sitting days of the Parliament of Australia.
 Links to printable and text only versions of this calendar are available from this page.
-Previous year's sitting calendars are also viewable.

 List of the current state governors with links to their websites.